akkadotnet/akka.net/documentation/wiki/Fault tolerance.md

 ## Supervision of Top-Level Actors

-Toplevel actors means those which are created using `system.ActorOf()`, and they are children of the [User Guardian](User guardian).
+Top-level actors means those which are created using `system.ActorOf()`, and they are children of the [User Guardian](User guardian).
 There are no special rules applied in this case, the guardian simply applies the configured strategy.